elizabetholsavsky/pong/README.md

 ## Description

-This simple pong game allows a single user to play against a computer.
-Points for user and computer are recorded at the top of the screen.
+This simple pong game allows a single user to play against a computer opponent.
+Points for the user and the computer opponent are recorded at the top of the screen.
 The game was built by following a [game tutorial](https://www.youtube.com/watch?v=PeY6lXPrPaA&t=1348s) by [WebDevSimplified](https://github.com/WebDevSimplified).

 ## Table of Contents